MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 **Azure Boards** | [**Azure DevOps Server 2020 | Azure DevOps Server 2019**](/azure/devops/boards/github/connect-on-premises-to-github?view=azure-devops-2020&preserve-view=true)

-To support linking of GitHub commits and pull requests to Azure Boards work items, you start by connecting your Azure Boards project to GitHub.com repositories.
-You can use GitHub for software development while using Azure Boards to plan and track your work.
+To support linking of GitHub commits and pull requests to Azure Boards work items, you connect your Azure Boards project to GitHub.com repositories.
+You can then use GitHub for software development while using Azure Boards to plan and track your work.
+For an overview of the Azure Boards app for GitHub, see [Azure Boards-GitHub integration overview](index.md).

 When you make the connection from Azure Boards, the list of GitHub repositories correspond to ones that you allow Azure Boards to access.
 You can limit which repositories Azure Boards can access overall, and limit what a particular project can access or split the management of work across different Azure Boards projects.